Iditarod Trail: Iditarod race route

 The Iditarod Trail Sled Dog Race, named after the now-abandoned town of Iditarod, commemorates the last great gold rush in America to the Iditarod gold fields and the critical role that dogs played in the settlement and development of Alaska.
 It is a common myth that the race commemorates the dogsled relay known as the 1925 "Serum Run" from Nenana to Nome.
 The Iditarod Trail Sled Dog Race was first established by Joe Redington Sr. in the early 1973 to encourage the designation of the Iditarod Trail as a National Historic Trail, bring the dying tradition of dog sledding back to the villages of Alaska, and promote the sport of competitive dogsled racing.

 Today the race follows much of the primary route of the Iditarod National Historic Trail, with a segment alternating north or south, depending on the year.
 (These segments are also part of the Iditarod National Historic Trail).
 Every odd year (i.e., 2011), the race travels the south route from Ophir to Kaltag through the ghost town of Iditarod.
 On even years, the race travels north from Ophir through Ruby and Galena to Kaltag.
 The 1925 Serum Run followed 500 mi of trail (now designated as the Iditarod National Historic Trail system) between Ruby and Nome.

-The Iditarod Trail Invitational human powered race for bikers, runners and skiers also follows the Iditarod Trail from Knik to McGrath with a 350-mile race and to Nome in the 1000 mile race.
+The Iditarod Trail Invitational human powered race for bikers, runners and skiers also follows the Iditarod Trail from Knik to McGrath with a 350-mile race and to Nome in a 1000-mile race.
+In 2024, Sunny Stroeer of Utah became the first woman to ski the 1,000-mile Iditarod Trail Invitational.